Most educators know that small group instruction works. And if they don’t, there’s ample evidence to prove it.

 It’s amazing how much more productive students are when I give them a time limit.
 As soon as they see a timer counting down, they get down to business.

-Rubrics are also important for two reasons.
-They help students understand what’s expected.
+A group work rubric is helpful for two reasons.
+It helps students understand what’s expected.
 And it lets them know they are receiving a grade for the activity.

 I know some educators believe students shouldn’t be graded on classwork.
 And I agree, in theory.
 I’m in favor of doing away with grades completely.
 But if we grade tests and not classwork we are sending them a confusing message.
 “Today doesn’t matter.
 Next Friday does.”